jsa4000/Getting-Started-GitHub/02_Workflow.md

 Firstly, create a branch on your local machine and switch to it.
 There are several ways to create them:

-- New way, that automatically creates a branch and do the checkout:
+- **New way** that automatically creates a branch and do the checkout:

 		git checkout -b [name_of_your_new_branch]

-- Old way, that you have to create a branch and finally do the checkout:
+- **Old way** that you have to create a branch and finally do the checkout:

  		git branch [name_of_your_new_branch]
  		git checkout newbranch